-The term phatic communion was initiated by Bronislaw Kasper Malinowski, a Polish anthropologist who undertook ethnographic work in Trobriand Islands, Melanesia in 1923.
-From his ethnographic study, the well-known anthropologist introduced two language functions, namely (1) pragmatic function and (2) magical function.
+The term phatic communion was initiated by Bronislaw Kasper Malinowski, a Polish anthropologist who undertook an ethnographic work in Trobriand Islands, Melanesia in 1923.
+From his ethnographic well-known anthropologist study, the introduced two language functions, namely (1) pragmatic function and (2) magical function.
 The term 'phatic' is derived from the verb in Greek, which means 'to speak', while the term 'communion' means 'the creation of ties of union' (Abercrombie, 1998).
 Further, the term 'phatic communion' is understood as 'establishing an atmosphere of sociability rather than communicating ideas' (Mey, 2008, p.
 673).

 In Sudaryanto (1990, p.
-33), the term "communion" refers to the "personal encounter phenomenon; a face-to-face encounter between two people."
-Thus, 'communion' is not the same as 'communication' which essentially means 'the transfer of information, ideas, thoughts', which is referred to as 'communication of thought,' by Abercrombie (1998).
+33), the term "communion" refers to the "personal phenomenon; face-to-face encounter а people." encounter between two Thus. 'communion' is not the same as 'communication' which essentially means 'the transfer of information, ideas, thoughts', which is referred to as 'communication of thought,' by Abercrombie (1998).
 This prominent linguist affirms that language does not merely function as a means to communicate information, ideas, thoughts, but above all, it is a means to place 'others as equal.'